atom/flight-manual.atom.io/CONTRIBUTING.md

 ### Code

+Individual words or items that refer to bits of code, such as variable, API class or function names, should be surrounded by backticks.
+For example: `TextEditor`, `Config.set()`, `someText`

 Blocks of source code should always be wrapped in [code fences](https://help.github.com/articles/creating-and-highlighting-code-blocks/#fenced-code-blocks) and annotated with the correct language to display the code syntax-highlighted.

 For things that are intended to be step-by-step command-line instructions, use the [special `command-line` annotation](https://github.com/gjtorikian/extended-markdown-filter#command-line-highlighting).
 (Note: the space between the backticks and `command-line` is *required*.)
 Use this *instead* of using the `shell` annotation on a fenced-code block.